The Outfit (2022 film): Production

 The Outfit is the directorial debut of Graham Moore.
 It was written by Moore and Johnathan McClain, and produced by FilmNation Entertainment.
-In January 2021, the film was announced.
+The film was announced in January 2021.
 In February, Focus Features pre-bought the distribution rights, and Mark Rylance, Zoey Deutch, Dylan O'Brien, and Johnny Flynn joined the cast.
 In April, Simon Russell Beale and Nikki Amuka-Bird were added to the cast.
-Principal photography began on March 5, 2021, at Troubadour Wembley Park Theatre near London, England, with cinematographer Dick Pope.
+Principal photography began on March 5, 2021 at Troubadour Wembley Park Theatre near London, England, with cinematographer Dick Pope.
 Filming wrapped in early April.
 During post-production, editing was completed by William Goldenberg and the musical score was composed by Alexandre Desplat.

 Release

 The film premiered at the 2022 Berlin International Film Festival on February 14, 2022.
 It was theatrically released in the United States on March 18, 2022, after being postponed from its original February 25 date.
-The film was released on streaming on April 8, 2022 by Peacock, and on Blu-ray and DVD on May 3, 2022, by Universal Pictures Home Entertainment.
+It was released on streaming on April 8, 2022 by Peacock, and on Blu-ray and DVD on May 3, 2022 by Universal Pictures Home Entertainment.

 Reception

 Box office

 In the United States and Canada, The Outfit was released alongside Jujutsu Kaisen 0, Umma, and X, and was projected to gross $750,000–2.5 million from 1,324 theaters in its opening weekend.
-The film earned $1.5 million in its opening weekend, finishing eighth.
+It earned $1.5 million in its opening weekend, finishing eighth.
 Men made up 56% of the audience during its opening, with those above the age of 35 comprising 60% of ticket sales and those above 45 comprising 40%.
-The ethnic breakdown of the audience showed that 60% were Caucasian, 15% Hispanic and Latino Americans, 10% African American, and 15% Asian or other.
+The audiences' ethnic breakdown was 60% were Caucasian, 15% Hispanic and Latino Americans, 10% African American, and 15% Asian or other.
 The film dropped out of the box office top ten in its second weekend, finishing twelfth with $568,180.